Market risk is just one risk of many

 The market isn't that rigged

 Small investors may have the sense that the deck is stacked against them and they can't win against professional traders with their impossibly fast computers and complex algorithms.
-And that is largely true.
-But the good news is that retail investors are such small potatoes that all that stuff doesn't matter.

 "High-frequency trading has minimal impact on normal investors.
 Unless the investor is buying large blocks of securities, it's not eating into their return," Nauta says.